cdr-stats/cdr-stats/README.rst

 .. image:: https://secure.travis-ci.org/Star2Billing/cdr-stats.png?branch=develop

-CDR-Stats is a free and open source call detail record analysis and reporting software for Freeswitch, Asterisk and other types of VoIP Switch.
-It allows you to interrogate CDR to provide reports and statistics via a simple to use powerful web interface.
+CDR-Stats is free and open source CDR_ (Call Detail Record) analysis and reporting software for Freeswitch, Asterisk and other type of VoIP Switch.
+It allows you to interrogate your CDR_ to provide reports and statistics via a simple to use, yet powerful, web interface.

-It is based on the Django Python Framework, Celery, Gevent, PostgreSQL and InfluxDB.
+It is based on the Django_ Python Framework, Celery_, Gevent_, PostgreSQL_ and InfluxDB_.

 Features